John-Curcio/John-Curcio.github.io/content/blog/elo.md

 Ignoring draws, this is the gradient of the binary cross-entropy loss, with $\alpha$ for the learning rate.

 **So the Elo rating system is stochastic gradient descent on a really, really wide logistic regression model, with a batch size of 1**.

-# Misc Thoughts
+The K-factor is a scaled learning rate.

+# Is this really more intuitive?

 It's easy to criticise the Elo rating system.
 For instance, suppose you compete in a tournament, and you lose your first match against a similarly-ranked opponent.
 For your own ego's sake, you should hope that guy does well in the rest of the tournament - if he also beats everyone else, you can tell yourself that his original elo was an underestimate.

-I believe the function of Elo scores in chess culture is similar to that of the Greeks in finance.
-Nobody takes the Black-Scholes model as gospel; it's useful as a shorthand and social convention. **Anything more sophisticated would be a worse coordinating mechanism.** If you want a system to be adopted and employed by a large number of people amongst each other, it has to be as simple to use as possible.
-Had the logistic regression model not been burned into my brain, I would find it far less intuitive than the original formulation.
+I believe the function of Elo scores in chess culture is similar to that of Black-Scholes in finance.
+Nobody takes the model as gospel; it's useful as a shorthand and social convention.
+Traders can compute its Greeks in their heads and can expect other traders to understand it as well.
+The model was so useful that its adoption led to a boom in options trading. **Anything more sophisticated would be a worse coordinating mechanism.**

+If you want a large number of people to adopt a system, and to mutually employ its inferences to interact with each other, it must be as simple as possible.
+Had the logistic regression model not been burned into my brain, I would find it far less intuitive than the original Elo formulation, and at any rate impossible to calculate.

 It adds a new dimension to my understanding of the otherwise almost trite saying: all models are wrong, some are useful.